imglib/imglyb/README.md

 ## Installation

-`imlgyb` is available on conda for Linux, OSX, and Windows:
+`imglyb` is available on conda for Linux, OSX, and Windows:
 ```bash
 conda install -c hanslovsky imglyb
 ```